Romance Reader Statistics

 Source: Nielsen Books and Consumer Tracker

-- Women make up 84 percent percent of romance book buyers, and men make up 16 percent.
+- Women make up 84 percent of romance book buyers, and men make up 16 percent.
+(Update: According to Nielsen, as of Q4 2014, women make up 82% of romance book buyers.)

 - The U.S. romance book buyer is most likely to be aged between 30 and 54 years.